meop/pwsh-ctrl/README.md

 The library should name match and run through all the backups you define

+# DotFiles

+## Installing

+Hardcodes GroupName to 'dotfiles'

+> dotfiles -WhatIf

+Specifying an RClone source

+> dotfiles -BackupSourceFilter local -WhatIf

+Specifying an RClone remote

+> dotfiles -BackupRemoteFilter onedrive -WhatIf

+Being selective

+> dotfiles -BackupGroupsPathFilter term -WhatIf

+## Gathering

+Reverse, gather dotfiles

+> dotfiles -Gather -WhatIf

+You can also use the same filters as above

-# Run
+# Backups

 Remove the `-WhatIf` flag to really run the commands

-## Basic
+## Copying files / Syncing folders

-Allowing GroupName to default to os id
+Defaults GroupName to $env:OS_ID

-> Invoke-Settings -WhatIf
+> backups -WhatIf

-Specifying a GroupName
+Specifying GroupName

-> Invoke-Settings -GroupName some_other_csv_config_name -WhatIf
+> backups -GroupName some_other_csv_config_name -WhatIf

+Specifying an RClone source

+> backups -BackupSourceFilter local -WhatIf

 Specifying an RClone remote

-> Invoke-Settings -RemoteName onedrive -WhatIf
+> backups -BackupRemoteFilter onedrive -WhatIf

+Being selective

+> backups -BackupGroupsPathFilter term -WhatIf

 ## Restoring

 Restoring backups, ie. changing the direction of the operation

-> Invoke-Settings -Restore -WhatIf
+> backups -Restore -WhatIf

-Restoring backups selectively
+You can also use the same filters as above

+# Packages

+Defaults GroupName to $env:HOSTNAME

+> packages -WhatIf

-> Invoke-Settings -Restore -Filter iis -WhatIf
+> packages -GroupName something_else -WhatIf

 # Advanced

-There are a few of other flags that the library wrapping RClone supports, like symlinks, etc.. so feel free to explore

-You could also set up the binary to run on a schedule in your OS with some arguments, to automate backups
+These are all on-demand examples, but you could also setup scripts to run using a task scheduler